-To analyse the quantitative data, we used the chi-square test and Hayashi's quantification method type 2.
-The latter is a method of quantification used to predict qualitative external criterion on the basis of information concerning the qualitative attributes of each subject, and to analyse the influence of each attribute on discrimination of the external criterion (Tanaka, 1979).
-We chose these methods because all the quantitative data used in this paper take the form of categorical variables.
+The Chi-square test and Hayashi's quantification method type 2 were used to analyse the quantitative data.
+The latter is a method of quantification used to predict qualitative external criterion on the basis of information concerning the qualitative attributes of each subject, and to analyse the influence of each attribute on discrimination of the external criterion (Tanaka 1979).
+We chose these methods because all the quantitative data take the form of categorical variables.
 Since the variables were not continuous, some methods, such as conventional discriminant analysis and logistic regression, were not appropriate for our purposes.
-The results of the analysis are given in Section 4.
 To code the qualitative data, we adopted the protocol of the Grounded Theory Approach developed by Strauss (1987).
 We encoded the transcript manually, as there is no qualitative data analysis software that appropriately accommodates transcripts in the Kelantanese dialect.
 We regret that it was necessary to translate the original interviews into English for the purposes of analysis, as this caused certain nuances of expression to be obscured.